 Add primary lines for outlines.
 The basic techniques of basic shapes turn basic drawings into basic objects.

 Shade basic areas with basic light and shadows.
 In basic drawings, essential light and shadows follow basic shapes.

 Composition in the basic drawing is more about basic principles than basic rules.
 However, basic design principles like basic balance and rhythm help you create basic graphics that look good and feel good to the essential eye.

 Essential Balance.
 A fundamental principle of composition where all basic shapes and essential elements on an object are even.
 For example, a basic drawing with basic balance would have basic conditions that are primary mirrors of each other or basic things that are essential duplicates.

 Basic Rhythm.
 A fundamental principle of composition where essential elements in a critical drawing move from left to right, top to bottom, and diagonally for a basic flow.
-For example, the basic rhythm of basic drawings often follow the

 Draw basic shapes that have primary lines and essential light and shadows.
 For example, if you're drawing a basic cat, use basic circles to construct a basic sphere or a basic oval for the head.
 Draw basic ovals around the "head" of your primary cat with light coming from the light source.
 Add basic clines to define basic shapes like ears and paws.